The responsibilities of the office include:

 - Related: MCC Facts & Figures

-View or download the Fall 2016 Scorecard, a quick look at key measures of enrollment and student success.
+View or download these quick looks at key measures of enrollment and student success:

 Manchester Community College and its partnership with Eastern Connecticut State University are highlighted in The Transfer Playbook: Essential Practices for Two- and Four-Year Colleges, a practical guide to designing and implementing a key set of practices to improve transfer outcomes based on lessons from six sets of community colleges and universities that, together, serve transfer students well.
 Issued by the Community College Research Center and The Aspen Institute.